valryon/valryon.github.io/_posts/2013-04-08-blogging-with-jekyll-and-github-pages.md

 ``git push``.

 And your site will be updated in few seconds.
-Kind of magical.
+Kind of magic.

-If you have your own Jekyll server, you can enable auto-refresh to the server will check for file modification.
+If you have your own Jekyll server, you can enable auto-refresh to the server and it will check for file modification.
 For now a config change still requires a jekyll restart, but posts and layouts can be updated on the fly.

 ## My 2 cents